 If you are prone to allergies, eczema, dermatitis or have sensitive skin you may have an increased risk of sensitization.
 In this case, always use a lower dilution.
 Oils to avoid because they are known sensitizers are, Aniseed pimpinella anisum , Cassia cinnamomum cassia, Lemon Verbena Lippia citriodora or Aloysia triphylla, Peru Balsam myroxylon pereirae and Spearmint mentha spicata.
 There may be other oils that are prone to sensitization.
 Always do your own research to ensure that the oils you are choosing are right for you!

+Does this mean you can’t use essential oils neat?
 No, not necessarily.
-There are cases where I use oils neat, like when I touch a hot pan and burn my finger.
+There are cases where you can use oils neat, like when touching a hot pan and burn my finger.
 However, erring on the side of caution here is useful so that when you have a need to use an oil neat you can do so without fear of creating more of a problem for yourself.
 It is always wise to work with a certified aromatherapist who can guide your safe usage of essential oils.
 We want to empower your use of essential oils, not create an atmosphere of fear.
 Please note that we always urge safe, conservative use of essential oils so that you can continue to reap the benefits of these wonderful tools!

 - Tisserand, R. (2014) Essential Oil Safety